wbazant/markerAlignmentsPaper/paper.md

 # Methodology and results

+## Methodology
 Methods of differentiating species through their sequences can be tested in silico through simulation [@hovhannisyan2020crossmapper].
 We use `wgsim` [@li2011wgsim] to simulate reads from EukDetect's reference of BUSCOs from OrthoDB [@kriventseva2019orthodb], and use `bowtie2` [@langmead2012fast] to align them back to the reference.

 When using `wgsim` we set read length to 100, base error rate to 0, and other parameters set to their default values unless otherwise specified.

+We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
+We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build a `bowtie2` index with the remaining nine-tenth of the species for searching the remaining set.
+Skipping any inputs where `wgsim` considers too fragmented yields 338 species to be sampled from.

+First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
+This lets us establish how well EukDetect currently works when given unknown species and identify the MAPQ >= 30 filter as responsible for not passing enough information through.

+We follow with an analysis of simulated reads.
+We simulate a large number of reads and align them.
+For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
+Then lets us infer trends between reported properties of alignments and two measures of their correctness, namely precision: a proportion of correctly mapping reads among reads that map to any reference, and recall: a proportion of sampled reads that correctly map [@buckland1994relationship].

+We do this in three contexts: reads sampled from the whole reference and then mapped back to it (an optimal case we might expect in real data), equivalently sampled reads which are then modified ( a more realistic case where a sampled organism is of a different strain to the reference), and reads from a hold-out set mapped to the remaining set (a case of unknown species).
+In the first two cases, we consider the read to map correctly if it maps to the same taxon, and in the case of mapping species from a hold-out set, if it maps to another taxon of the same genus.

 ## Results from EukDetect given unknown species

-We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
-We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build the index with the remaining nine-tenth.
-We then simulate reads using `wgsim` at 0.1 coverage skipping any inputs where `wgsim` considers too fragmented, yielding 338 simulated samples each containing reads from one hold-out species.

 Running EukDetect on each of the the samples produces an empty list of results for 219 samples, and some results for 119 samples.
 Of these, 76 are one taxon of the same genus as the source species in the hold-out set, which is arguably the most correct result possible.
 17 are one taxon of a different genus, and 26 are more than one taxon.

 Running `bowtie2` and keeping samples which have any reads mapped - that is, applying no filtering - reports results for 301 of the samples.
 We investigate it by applying some of EukDetect's filters in turn.
 The first filter based on query length has no effect as we are using simulated reads.
 The second filter applied by EukDetect, based on the MAPQ field, reduces the number of samples with any mapped reads to just 156, additionally requiring reads mapping to two different markers in a taxon narrows down the list further to 133, and also requiring four reads fully accounts for all missing results.
 Skipping the MAPQ >= 30 field and only requiring two markers and four reads in a taxon reports results for 206 samples.
 This shows that the choice of filtering rules is key to sensitive detection of organisms using mapped reads.

 \newpage